 Are You Worried About the Child’s Age Gap?

-And this is not a bad thing, but you do have to consider what impact it will have on the family unit.
+And this is not a bad thing, but you have to consider what impact it will have on the family unit.
 But, that being said, the modern child is growing up in a world full of information.
 And yes, this can mean that they can get overwhelmed, but it can also mean that we have the opportunity to teach our children more resilience so they can protect themselves from a world getting smaller all the time due to technology.

 Do it for the Right Motives

 You’ll probably never run out of questions to ask yourself or others, but you are never too old to be a parent.
 If you are doing it for the right motives and being pragmatic, there is no limit to what you can accomplish.
-If you are looking to expand your family later in life, there will always be naysayers because they will bring up your age, but many people have had children far later in life than you would.
+If you want to expand your family later in life, there will always be naysayers because they will bring up your age, but many people have had children far later in life than you would.
 So whatever you decide, you will never be the oldest or the youngest.